hashicorp/terraform-provider-aws/docs/add-a-new-ephemeral-resource.md

 ### Register Ephemeral Resource to the provider

-Ephemeral Resources use a self-registration process that adds them to the provider using the `@EphemeralResource()` annotation in the ephemeral resource's comments.
-Run `make gen` to register the ephemeral resource.
-This will add an entry to the `service_package_gen.go` file located in the service package folder.
+Ephemeral resources use a self-registration process that adds them to the provider via the `@EphemeralResource()` annotation in the resource's comments.
+To register the ephemeral resource, run `make gen`.
+This will generate an entry in the `service_package_gen.go` file located in the service package folder.

 ```go
 package something